percona/pbm-docs/docs/reference/glossary.md

 ## Oplog slice

-A compressed bundle of :term:`oplog <Oplog>` entries stored in the Oplog Store database in MongoDB.
+A compressed bundle of [oplog](#oplog) entries stored in the Oplog Store database in MongoDB.
 The oplog size captures an approximately 10-minute frame.
 For a snapshot, the oplog size is defined by the time that the slowest replica set member requires to perform mongodump.

 ## OpID